 There are certain criterions for joining the EBU, one of the most important ones being in the European Broadcasting Area (more about it in the next tab!).
 But of course, there are other conditions:

-Active membership of the EBU is open to broadcasting organisations or groups of such organisations from:
+Membership of the EBU is open to broadcasting organisations or groups of such organisations from:

 - a member country of the International Telecommunication Union (ITU) situated in the European Broadcasting Area as defined by the Radio Regulations annexed to the International Telecommunication Convention, or a member country of the Council of Europe which is situated outside the European Broadcasting Area